libra2org/libra2-core/terraform/helm/fullnode/README.md

 Connecting to Testnet
 -------------

-To connect to the Aptos devnet, you must have the correct genesis blob and waypoint.
+To connect to the Libra2 devnet, you must have the correct genesis blob and waypoint.
 The source of truth for these are hosted here: https://github.com/aptos-labs/libra2-genesis-waypoint

 The waypoint and genesis blobs are download at runtime, and their URLs are specified in `.Values.libra2_chains`.